 Find the leaks if you can, and call a plumber to fix the leaks if necessary.

 Pick up loose items off the floor.
-Do NOT remove carpeting and padding, in fresh water losses, these items do not need to be removed, and your insurance may not pay to replace them.
+Do NOT remove carpeting and padding, in fresh water losses.
+These items do not need to be removed.
+Leaving them in place helps dry the building faster.
+And they help prevent injuries from slip and falls.
+Your insurance may not pay to replace them.